 So, confession; neither of us had one… but wish we had!
 Whether it’s for breastfeeding or getting up at night to settle, soothe or make up a bottle, a night light will be super handy.
 Ever had to change a baby in the dark?
 Ever had to prop up your phone to get it at just the right angle to not blind your new-born baby - Yep we have and it ain’t fun!

-A night light is essential if you need to find the right angle to feed, need to change, need to make eye contact with your partner or reach for your water.
+A night light is essential if you need to find the right angle to feed, need to change nappies, need to make eye contact with your partner or reach for your water.
 So, next time around we will make sure we buy one which ticks all the boxes and moveable from bedside to changing table.

-We have researched and found the Vava Night Light to have the best reviews from mama’s who have tried it and love it as it is adjustable for brightness, charges easily and is anti-blue light (which your phone emits and tells the brain to ‘wake up’.)
+We have researched and found the Arvov Night Light to have the best reviews from mama’s who have tried it and love it as it is adjustable for brightness, charges easily and is anti-blue light (which your phone emits and tells the brain to ‘wake up’.)

 Always know that is 5am somewhere, another mama is reaching for these items or googling what will help through extreme tiredness, but we are always here to support you!